smgt/flattr-what/README.md

 ## How it works

-### Setup the code
+### Setup

-To get hold of the source code and setup you will need Ruby and a Neo4j database runninng.
+To get hold of the source code and setup you will need Ruby, Neo4j and Redis running.

 1. `git clone git://github.com/simon/flattr-what.git`
 2. `cd flattr-what`